FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

 ### EFS - Elastic File System

 - Supports the Network File System v4 (NFSv4) protocol
-- Can mount the same EFS to many EC2 instances
+- Can mount the same EFS to many EC2 instances, supports over 1000 concurrent connections
 - Only pay for what you use
 - Data is stored across multiple Availability Zones
 - With the same EFS mounted to many EC2 instances, one can serve the same set of files and we don't need to write complicated boot scripts to get the files on all instances